websiddu/websiddu/blog/posts/013-sync-firebase-to-google-sheets.md

 ### Step 3: Create a spreadsheet

-Now create new Google Sheet in which you would be storing your data.
+Now create a new Google Sheet in which you would be storing your data.
 You can quickly create a new sheet by accessing [sheets.new](https://sheets.new).
 Grab the id of the sheet.

 ![Sheet](https://res.cloudinary.com/websiddu/image/upload/v1593530093/blog/013/sheet.png)

 Share this sheet the email address in your service account and give edit access to the same.
-In this case I have to give edit access to email address `firebase-to-sheets@fir-to-sheets-289e1.iam.gserviceaccount.com`.
+In this case I have to give edit access to the email address `firebase-to-sheets@fir-to-sheets-289e1.iam.gserviceaccount.com`.

 ::: tip IMPORTANT

-Its important that you share your Spreadsheet with the service account, otherwise the cloud function will not be able to write to the sheet.
+It's important that you share your Spreadsheet with the service account, otherwise the cloud function will not be able to write to the sheet.

 :::

 ### Step 4: Setup cloud functions project

-For this you are expected to know how to use and setup a node js project along with good understanding of firebase command line tools.
+For this you are expected to know how to use and setup a node js project along with a good understanding of firebase command line tools.
 To begin create a folder and run npm init

 ```shell
 mkdir firebase-to-sheets